highfidelity/hifi-docs-grav-content/05.marketplace/04.certifiedApps/docs.md

         "homeURL": "http://mpassets.highfidelity.com/00000000-0000-0000-0000-000000000000-v1/ui.html"
         }
 ```
-2. A certified app has a button that appears on the tablet in VR, or the app bar in desktop.
+2. A certified app has a button that appears on the tablet in VR, or the app bar in desktop mode.
 3. The button of the certified app has an icon and the name of the certified app.
 4. When a user clicks on the button of the certified app, the app has to provide a full screen UI in VR (and a standard sized window display on the desktop) that is displayed.
-5. You have to wire up handlers in the script.js similar to:
+5. You have to wire up handlers in the script.js, similar to:
 ``` javascript
     var tablet = Tablet.getTablet("com.highfidelity.interface.tablet.system");
     var button = tablet.addButton({